starling021/Phishing-API/README.md

 1) Modify /phishingdocs/index.php to include your Slack Webhook parameters

+2) Create /var/www/uploads Path and make sure your web user has sudoers access

-2) Browse out to YOUR_URL.com/phishingdocs to generate your DOCX
+3) Browse out to YOUR_URL.com/phishingdocs to generate your DOCX

-3) Optionally set up Responder or ntlmrelayx
+4) Optionally set up Responder or ntlmrelayx

-4) Customize your doc, email it off, and Wait for the Slack Alerts!
+5) Email your doc and wait for the Slack alerts!

 **Bonus points if you use your docs as honeypot bait! :)**